sqlxpert/lights-off-aws/README.md

 scroll up to the Permissions section and set IAM role - optional to `LightsOffPrereqs-DeploymentRole` .

-The deployment role is intended for a single AWS account, but you can copy its in-line IAM policy to the `AWSCloudFormationStackSetExecutionRole` in multiple target accounts, if you want to deploy a CloudFormation StackSet with [self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).
+This role covers a single AWS account, but you can copy its in-line IAM policy to the `AWSCloudFormationStackSetExecutionRole` in multiple target accounts if you want to deploy a CloudFormation StackSet with [self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).

 ## Software Updates

-* When CloudFormation template changes are published, Lights Off stacks and StackSets can be updated in-place.
+* Update your Lights Off CloudFormation stack or StackSet in-place when the CloudFormation template changes.

-* When AWS Lambda function source code changes are published, it is easier to create a new stack or StackSet such as `LightsOff02`, set its Enable parameter to `false` initially, delete the old stack or StackSet, and then enable the new one.
-(CloudFormation otherwise has to be coaxed to recognize that the source source code, which is stored in S3, had changed.)
+* Create a new Lights Off CloudFormation stack or StackSet when the AWS Lambda source code changes.
+Name it `LightsOff2` (for example), and set its `Enable` parameter to `false` at first.
+After you've deleted the original `LightsOff` stack or StackSet, update the new one, setting `Enable` to `true`.
+This approach avoids any problem getting CloudFormation to recognize updated AWS Lambda function source code in S3.

 ## Lights Off CloudFormation Operations

-Using tags on your own custom CloudFormation stack to change a stack parameter on schedule is an advanced Lights Off feature.
+Using tags on your own CloudFormation stack to change a stack parameter on schedule is an advanced Lights Off feature.

-A sample use case is toggling the deletion of an `AWS::EC2::ClientVpnTargetNetworkAssociation` at the end of the work day (while leaving other AWS Client VPN resources intact).
-At 10¢ per hour, this can save up to $650 per year.
-Temporarily restoring VPN access during off-hours is as simple as performing a manual stack update, or temporarily adding the next multiple of 10 minutes to the `sched-set-Enable-true` tag!
+A sample use case is preserving the free/low-cost resources of an AWS Client VPN setup but deleting the `AWS::EC2::ClientVpnTargetNetworkAssociation` at the end of the work day.
+At 10¢ per hour, this saves up to $650 per year.
+(Temporarily opening after-hours VPN access is as simple as manually updating the VPN stack or temporarily adding the next multiple of 10 minutes to the VPN stack's `sched-set-Enable-true` tag!)

-To make your custom CloudFormation template compatible with Lights Off, follow the instructions in the sample template, [cloudformation/lights_off_aws_cloudformation_ops_example.yaml](/cloudformation/lights_off_aws_cloudformation_ops_example.yaml)
+To make your own CloudFormation template compatible with Lights Off, follow the instructions in the sample template, [cloudformation/lights_off_aws_cloudformation_ops_example.yaml](/cloudformation/lights_off_aws_cloudformation_ops_example.yaml)

-Once all resource definitions and permissions are correct, Lights Off will update your stack according to the schedules in your stack's `sched-set-Enable-true` and `sched-set-Enable-false` tags, preserving the previous template and the previous parameter values but setting the value of the `Enable` parameter to `true` or `false` each time.
-Note the capitalization of the parameter name in the tag key.
+Lights Off will update your own CloudFormation stack according to the schedules in your own stack's `sched-set-Enable-true` and `sched-set-Enable-false` tags, preserving the template and the parameter values but changing the value of your own stack's `Enable` parameter to `true` or `false` each time. **E**nable must be capitalized in the tag keys, just as it is in the parameter name.

 ## Parting Advice